Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part VII by Brian Joseph Johns

 "It sounds like the stable hand to me and he's here to kill you.
 He's probably figured out what a llama is."
 Sato said sarcastically to Barris.

-"I'm glad to see that we're back to our pleasant selves but we've got to get upstairs while Father Wilsen deals with this situation.
+"I'm glad to see that we're back to our pleasant selves again, but we've got to get upstairs while Father Wilsen deals with this situation.
 Quickly!"
 Mila told them scolding them quietly up into Father Wilsen's room.

 Father Wilsen headed to the door and opened it quietly only to have the lead hunter push it open against him.